semvdn/The-Birds-and-The-Bees/README.md

 The simulation can be interacted with using the following controls:

 -   **Press `M`:** Toggles the main statistics overlay, which shows population counts and trait distributions.
--   **Press `P`:** Toggles the performance settings overlay, which gives users acces to settigns to improve performance and adjust simulation parameters.
+-   **Press `P`:** Toggles the performance and settings overlay.
+Here you can adjust parameters that require a restart (like population caps) or settings that can be applied live (like boid speed and wind).
 -   **On mobile:** A hamburger menu provides access to the statistics and performance overlays.

 ## File Structure

 -   [`index.html`](index.html): The main HTML file that sets up the canvas and loads all the necessary scripts.
 -   [`style.css`](style.css): Contains basic styling for the main page and canvas.
--   [`css/overlay.css`](css/overlay.css): All styling for the interactive statistics overlay.
+-   [`css/overlay.css`](css/overlay.css): All styling for the interactive overlays.
 -   [`js/main.js`](js/main.js): The core simulation controller.
-It manages the main animation loop, world generation, boid interactions, and reproduction cycles.
+It manages the main animation loop, world generation, UI state, boid interactions, and reproduction cycles.
 -   [`js/presets.js`](js/presets.js): A centralized configuration file for all simulation parameters, including boid behaviors, L-System rules, colors, and evolutionary settings.
 -   [`js/lsystem.js`](js/lsystem.js): Implements the L-System generator, which procedurally creates the rule-based structures for plants.
 -   [`js/drawing.js`](js/drawing.js): Contains the functions responsible for rendering the procedurally generated plants on the canvas.
--   [`js/favicon.js`](js/favicon.js): Generates a dynamic, procedurally drawn favicon that reflects the current state of the simulation.
+-   [`js/favicon.js`](js/favicon.js): Generates a favicon based on one of the bird designs.
--   [`js/boids/boid.js`](js/boids/boid.js): The base `Boid` class, which includes shared logic for all moving agents, such as flocking behaviors (separation, alignment, cohesion), movement, and basic life-cycle management.
+-   [`js/boids/boid.js`](js/boids/boid.js): The base `Boid` class, which includes shared logic for all moving agents, such as flocking behaviors, movement, world scaling, and life-cycle management.
 -   [`js/boids/bird.js`](js/boids/bird.js): The `Bird` class, which extends `Boid`.
 It defines predator-specific logic, including hunting bees, seeking a mate, and nesting.
 -   [`js/boids/bee.js`](js/boids/bee.js): The `Bee` class, which extends `Boid`.
 It defines prey-specific logic, including evading predators, collecting nectar from flowers, and returning it to a hive.
 -   [`js/boids/drawing.js`](js/boids/drawing.js): Contains the functions for drawing all boids (birds and bees) as well as their nests and hives.